wirtes/radio_recorder_web_ui/README.md

    flask --app app run --debug --host=0.0.0.0
    ```
 4. Open your browser to [http://localhost:5000](http://localhost:5000) or use your machine's local network IP (for example, `http://192.168.1.10:5000`) to manage shows and stations.
+5. Note that `deactivate` is the command to exit the virtual environment.

 Changes are saved directly back to the JSON files in the `config/` directory.